RBGKew/bioinfo-utils/docs/kewhpc.md

 First install and open [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) Then in the PuTTY Configureation Window:

-fill in the "Host Name (or IP address)" box with:
+Fill in the "Host Name (or IP address)" box with `kewhpc` or `kpphpclogin01.dmz.kew.org` and confirm the the port is `22`

-	kewhpc
-or
-	kpphpclogin01.dmz.kew.org

-And under "Port" make sure it says:

-	22

-Then click "Open"
+Then click `Open`

-You'll then be shown a "PuTTY Security Alert" to which you click "Accept"
+You'll then be shown a "PuTTY Security Alert" to which you click `Accept`

 Then enter your Kew username and password when prompted.